thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio-android-things.md

 ### Application source code

-Now you should obtain source code of the GpioControlSample application from Thingsboard sanples GitHub repository.
+Now you should obtain the source code of the GpioControlSample application from Thingsboard samples GitHub repository.
 You can do this by issuing the following git clone command:

 ```bash